tuscland/LeapC/README.md

 # C wrapper around the Leap Motion library

 ## Overview

-This is a work in progress wrapper around the C++ Leap Motion library.
+This is a work in progress, although well advanced and stable enough to be used in any application.

-The idea is to have a minimalistic C API for easy integration with other languages like Common Lisp or Lua.
+The LeapC library defines a C wrapper around the C++ Leap Motion library.
+This wrapper is made so that integration with other languages is compatible, efficient, and easy to understand.
+It is written "manually" in contrast to automatically generated wrappers like SWIG, hence the readable result.

 It does not cover the entire Leap Motion API, current limitations are:

 - There is no distinction between `Fingers` and `Tools`, therefore only `Pointables` are not implemented yet.
 - `Pointables` are available only through their associated `Hands` (not through their `Frame`).
 - "find by id" methods are not implemented yet.
-- methods on `Hand` that give a result relative to a previous `Frame` like `translation` or `rotationAxis` are not implemented yet.
 - Xcode project only, though it should be fairly easy to port the project to Visual Studio and the code is vanilla C.
 - Utilities from the LeapMath library are not implemented, and might never be.

 ## Usage